openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 > [Const](../../../ops/infrastructure/Constant_1.md) operations defined with respective operation attributes.

 Model Optimizer inserts "data" nodes to the computation graph before starting the partial inference phase.
 The data node corresponds to the specific tensor produced with the operation.
-Each data node contains two attributes: `shape` containing the shape of the tensor and `value` which may contain the actual value of the tensor.
+Each data node contains two attributes: `shape`, containing the shape of the tensor, and `value`, which may contain the actual value of the tensor.
 The value for a `value` attribute is equal to `None` if this tensor value cannot be calculated.
 This happens in two cases: when a tensor value depends on a values passed to the [Parameter](../../../ops/infrastructure/Parameter_1.md) operation of a model or the Model Optimizer does not have value propagation implementation for the operation.

-The graph before running the partial inference can be depicted like in the following example:
+Before running partial inference, the graph can be depicted like in the following example:

 ![Graph Before Partial Inference](../../../img/MO_graph_before_partial_inference.png)

 The difference in a graph structure with a graph during the front phase is not only in the data nodes, but also in the edge attributes.
-Note, that an `out` attribute is specified for edges **from operation** nodes only, while an `in` attribute is specified for edges **from data** nodes only.
+Note that an `out` attribute is specified for edges **from operation** nodes only, while an `in` attribute is specified for edges **from data** nodes only.
 This corresponds to the fact that a tensor (data node) is produced from a specific output port of an operation and is consumed with a specific input port of an operation.
-Also, a unique data node is created for each output port of an operation and may be used as an input node for several operation nodes, like the data node "data2_0" which is consumed with the input port 1 of the operation "Operation 3" and input port 0 of the operation "Operation 5".
+Also, a unique data node is created for each output port of an operation and may be used as an input node for several operation nodes, like the data node "data2_0", which is consumed with the input port 1 of the operation "Operation 3" and input port 0 of the operation "Operation 5".

 Now consider how the Model Optimizer performs shape and value propagation.
 Model Optimizer performs graph nodes